 Aside from having the best business plan to start your California small business, you need to prepare an organized and effective accounting routine – it’s your only chance to survive in the California business arena.

 Whether you’re a novice or an expert in accounting, it doesn’t really matter – mistakes are unavoidable.
 Sometimes they’re just minor, insignificant and easy to correct; however, there are also cases where they can be very serious and detrimental to your business.

 You can hire an accountant in California to do the job for you, but this may entail additional cost – which is not practical if you’re still starting out.
-Another option would be to use a California accounting software, and this is pretty helpful because they’re fairly affordable and efficient; but at the end of the day, it’s still your responsibility to review your accounting records.
+Another option would be to use an accounting software, and this is pretty helpful because they’re fairly affordable and efficient; but at the end of the day, it’s still your responsibility to review your accounting records.

 In this article, we’re going to discuss the 5 most common accounting mistakes that every California entrepreneur should avoid.